-In this article, we outline eight useful writing strategies to help ESL students like you to improve their writing.
+In this article, we outline eight useful writing strategies to help ESL students like you improve their writing.

 8 Writing Strategies for ESL Students to Write Better